john-cd/rust_howto/bk/drafts/contributing/repo_structure.md

 // ANCHOR_END: example

 // This test is executed by `cargo test` or `cargo nextest run`
-// everytime the code is built.
+// every time the code is built.
 #[test]
 fn test() {
     main();